avidsapp/hardware-provisioning/README.md

 ## Usage

-From a fresh OS install, run the following:
+From a fresh OS install, run the following, entering your sudo user password when prompted:

 macOS:
 ```